panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 type: post
 ---

-Time to time you have to check whether a variable is defined in JavaScript.
+From time to time you have to check whether a variable is defined in JavaScript.

 It happens when you need to determine whether a 3rd party service (like Google Analytics) or script you don't have control over has been successfully loaded into the web page, or whether the browser supports some Web API (`IntersectionObserver`, `Intl`).